learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/VSCode.md

 - Container extensions like Docker which allows you to inspect the containers, images, registries and more during execution.

-- Git related extensions like GitLens which supercharges your git powers, and allows you to inspect file commit history, display last modifier in-line, and much more within a few clicks.
+- Git-related extensions like GitLens which supercharges your git powers, and allows you to inspect file commit history, display last modifier in-line, and much more within a few clicks.

 - Themes that enable you to customize VS Code exactly as you want it.